Project-Books/book-project/README.md

 # Contributing

 If you wish to contribute (thanks!), please first see the [contributing document](https://github.com/knjk04/book-project/blob/master/CONTRIBUTING.md).
-We work hard to make our project approachable to everyone -- from those to new open source looking to make their first contribution to seasoned developers.
+We work hard to make our project approachable to everyone -- from those new to open-source looking to make their first contribution to seasoned developers.

+## Fixing Lombok errors

+You may find lots of errors for things like the log statements, or the entities not having constructors.
+You can find instructions on fixing this for IntelliJ and Eclipse in our [troubleshooting wiki page](https://github.com/knjk04/book-project/wiki/Troubleshooting).
+Other common errors and solutions are also on the troubleshooting page.

 ## Help